 Group guitar instruction open to all students with previous experience studying the guitar.
 Direct application of diatonic and chromatic harmony as they are relevant to the guitar fretboard, such as: chord voicing and positioning, scale proficiency, sight-reading in all positions, chord chart and lead sheet reading, progression and melody transposition, arranging and improvisation.
 Students will also create a resume and develop networking techniques.
-This course is required for all Music Majors, Minors, and Worship Studies majors studying guitar as their applied instrument.
 Music students wishing to be exempt from the course must pass the guitar proficiency exam.
 Class meets two hours each week.